 How many worksheets open by default?

 In Microsoft Excel and OpenOffice Calc by default there are three sheet tabs that open (Sheet1, Sheet2, and Sheet3).
-In Google Docs there are no sheet tabs.
+In Google Sheets it starts with one sheet (Sheet1).

 Why wouldn't I just use a word processor?